Weaknesses in Mobile Applications

 Weaknesses

-The software is composed of a server that relies on the client to implement a mechanism that is intended to protect the server.
+The product is composed of a server that relies on the client to implement a mechanism that is intended to protect the server.

-The program contains a code sequence that can run concurrently with other code, and the code sequence requires temporary, exclusive access to a shared resource, but a ...
+The product contains a code sequence that can run concurrently with other code, and the code sequence requires temporary, exclusive access to a shared resource, but a ...

 The product does not properly prevent a person's private, personal information from being accessed by actors who either (1) are not explicitly authorized to access the...